 Know how to identify a victim of trafficking

-Sex trafficking takes place in nearly every country.
+It’s a sad fact that sex trafficking takes place in nearly every country.
 While there are horrible situations in which young girls’ virginity is sold off by their poverty-stricken parents in Cambodia, the reality is that western countries are by no means immune to the trade.
-Runaways, girls who have fallen for the wrong guy, and naive people who have traveled from another country on the promise of a legitimate job can get trapped in prostitution rings anywhere.
+Runaways, girls who have fallen for the wrong guy, and naive people who have traveled from another country on the promise of a legitimate job can get trapped in sexual expliotation rings anywhere, and their images and videos sold online.

 Click here for more information on what to look for with possible trafficking victims.